erivera95/erivera95/README.md

 - 👋 Hi, I’m @erivera95
-Love to develop web progects and SAP apps with C++
+Love to develop web project and SAP apps with C++